ValentynBerkatiuk/ValentynBerkatiuk/README.md

 <h1 align="center">Hi 👋, I'm Valentyn Berkatiuk</h1>
-<h3 align="center">A visionary Android developer with 1.5 years of experience who writes code with a keen eye for the strategic business impact it delivers.
+<h3 align="center">A visionary Android developer with about 3 years of experience who writes code with a keen eye for the strategic business impact it delivers.
 I thoroughly research competitor’s products to incorporate innovative functionalities into the project, skillfully advocating ideas during negotiations with management and passionately driven by the products and solutions I create.
 I’m also not obligated to military mobilization and provided with unbroken supply of power and internet.</h3>

 [![Valentyn profile views](https://u8views.com/api/v1/github/profiles/72772459/views/day-week-month-total-count.svg)](https://u8views.com/github/ValentynBerkatiuk)